 The issue of energy conservation is of great importance considering the rapid increase in the energy demand and consumption in all the economic sectors of the economy as a concomitant of economic growth.
 There is a greater need for energy conservation today as creating or building additional capacity is both capital and resource intensive.
-Additional investment for energy conservation measures, if necessary, is Ltd. and REC Transmission Project Co.
-Ltd. did not hold any inventory.

-more cost effective and yields results within a short period.
+Additional investment for energy conservation measures, if necessary, is more cost effective and yields results within a short period.
 Since CPSEs form a significant component of the Indian economy, they have a major role to play in the area of energy conservation.